sztupy/Gigabyte-P34W-v3-OSX86/README.md

 TL;DR
 -----

-The Gigabyte P34W v3 is a strong but lightweight 14" gaming notebook, which is almost ideal for Yosemite.
+The Gigabyte P34W v3 is a strong but lightweight 14" gaming notebook, which is almost ideal for El Capitan.
 Most functionality work out of the box, and the only two concerns that are hard to rectify is the ELAN touchpad (which needs the non open source SmartTouchPad kext), and the SD card reader, which is unfortunately not USB based.
 Also the wifi card needs replacement, and deep sleep doesn't seem to be working for now.

 Most of the described functionality should still work with the Schenker XMG C405 with GTX965 as well, as they are the same barebone.
 The P34W v2 should also be okay.
 The P34W v4, and the XMG C405 with GTX970 however already have Broadwell CPUs, so some of the described functionality here might not apply to them.